to Typhoon Year 6 Class Web Page.

 We try and learn as much as we can in these IPC topics through cross-curricular activities.

-We will be starting a school reading challenge called RED TED (KS1) OR “Read to Succeed” (KS2) to encourage your child to read more at home.
-The children learnt more about this challenge in todays assembly introduced by Mr Smith (19/2/18).
+Our school reading challenge called “Read to Succeed” (KS2) encourages your child to read more at home.
 Our school challenge is for the children to aim to get 200 parental signatures in their reading log book to achieve the ultimate prize.
 Each designated level of book signs (10, 25, 75, 100 etc) will earn them a special prize such as a pencil, badge, certificates and even a party.
-We will be sending you more information during this half term as the challenge does not begin until Summer Term 2018.
 We hope you will support you child or children to help them “read to succeed”.

 We are still having DEAR (DROP EVERYTHING AND READ) time – which I thoroughly enjoy!!!

-We will be attending Crucial Crew on Tuesday 6th March 2018 at Mildenhall Race Track – this will be my 6th time of attending and I still look forward to this event.
+We will be attending Crucial Crew at Mildenhall Race Track again next year – this will be my 7th time of attending and I still look forward to this event.
 Transport is free and the children will be in small groups supervised by a member of staff and a member of the Crucial crew.
 They will have the opportunity to demonstrate their understanding of road, internet, electricity safety and learn some basic survival skills (recovery position, fire simulation).
-More information will follow – if you have any concerns or questions, please feel to come in and have a chat
+More information will follow – if you have any concerns or questions, please feel to come in and have a cha